 The aim of this chapter has been to contribute to the understanding of how festivals may contribute to the innovation capacity of economic systems through strengthening networks and enhancing social capital.
 Examining the development of a network for the Northern Rivers Herb Festival has allowed us to study structural and relational aspects that assist in the facilitation of innovation.
 What has become evident from this study is that festivals offer a pertinent opportunity for regional communities to develop innovation that relates to social as well as economic goals.
 Examination of the structural elements of the network have shown that elements such as durability, density and centrality can be managed to optimise the structure of a network.
 Examination of the social capital implications of CBW indicates that festivals and events can contribute to the creation of the vibrant communities to which people aspire (Getz 1997; Hall 1994; Dunstan 1994).
 Festivals serve the needs of residents, visitors and destinations.
-They provide an opportunity for industry sectors to demonstrate their commitment to community and for the community (and its visitors) to demonstrate their commitment to collaborate and entertain the new ideas which underpin innovation.
+They provide an opportunity for industry sectors to demonstrate their commitment to community and for the community (and its visitors) to demonstrate their commitment to industrial activity.
+This method of empowerment allows communities, visitors and industry to collaborate and entertain the new ideas which underpin innovation.